Bizovi/Cybernetics_Done_Right/README.md

 I am confident that an excellent way of deeply understanding the fundamentals is to explain them.
 From there, I can deal with any new problem with a much greater deal of confidence and effectiveness.

+> By analogy, the goal is to make something similar to Fast.AI for Romania and to bring back the "lost" art of Cybernetics, with a hyper-modern twist to it.

 <!--
 ## Computer Science